tonybhimani/potato-talker-app/README.md

 Note: I modded the libgif-js script to include an optional config parameter called `frame_delay` so that the default GIF animation speed can be overridden.

 TODOs: Fix the text wrap then add in some text-to-speech capability.
-If I wanted to go hardcore then I'd give the Potato Talker some inteeligence with ChatGPT.
+If I wanted to go hardcore then I'd give the Potato Talker some intelligence with ChatGPT.

 Happy coding!